sallysujilee/javascript-prep-0223-code-solutions/prep-javascript-functions/prep-javascript-functions-quiz-notes.md

 2. To call a function, you write the function's name and then have a comma-separated list of zer oro more arguments surrounded by parentheses.

+3. The difference between a parameter and an argument is that the values that are declared within a function when the function is called are known as an argument; whereas the variables that are defined when the function is declared are known as a parameter.

 How to write `Code Examples` in markdown

 for JS: